Creating Accessible Flash Content

 - Provide textual equivalents for all non-text elements that convey content or provide a function.

-Although each of these strategies can increase accessibility, Flash content is rarely designed to include all of these strategies at the same time, thus making it inaccessible in some way.
-When all accessibility techniques are applied to Flash, it can be universally accessible, perhaps even more so than HTML, because the need for specific assistive technologies (with their accompanying limitations) is removed.
-However, such an endeavor would be difficult or even impossible with a majority of Flash content.
-In short, unless all of the accessibility techniques are applied, Flash may not be accessible.
+Although each of these strategies can increase accessibility, Flash content is rarely designed to include all of these strategies at the same time.
+As such, nearly all Flash content on the web poses notable accessibility issues for many users with disabilities.
+When all accessibility techniques are applied to Flash, it can be made accessible on platforms that support Flash and Flash accessibility, perhaps even more so than HTML, because the need for specific assistive technologies (with their accompanying limitations) is removed.
+However, such an endeavor is very difficult or even impossible with a majority of Flash content.
+In short, unless all of the accessibility techniques are applied and end users have specific Flash-supported technologies, Flash is unlikely to be very accessible.

 Assistive Technology Support for Flash